klauspost/intrinsics/intrinsics.md

 ## Immediates

 Some intrinsics have "immediate" values, which needs to be compiled into the opcode.
 Without compiler support there is no real way of achieving this.
-Exmaple of this: https://godoc.org/github.com/klauspost/intrinsics/x86/sse#Pshufw
+Example of this: https://godoc.org/github.com/klauspost/intrinsics/x86/sse#Pshufw

 ## VEX prefixed 3+ register instructions